cdrovandi/Likelihood-Free-Population-Calibration/README.md

                            Calls code available at https://github.com/ap-browning/internalisation (run from the root directory).
                            The file InternalisationPredictive.jl then produces more results.

+Within each folder there is a produce_results.m file that can be run to reproduce the figures in the paper.

 Some files to facilitate the visualisation of the results have been obtained from freely available sources:

 Aslak Grinsted (2022).
 Subaxis - Subplot (https://www.mathworks.com/matlabcentral/fileexchange/3696-subaxis-subplot),